Copyright © Family Alternatives, Inc.

 All ongoing clothing needs are reimbursed through the per diem.
 Foster parents must retain clothing receipts for each child, indicating the amount spent on clothing.
 Receipts shall be maintained for two years and be available for review upon request.
 When the youth is discharged, the foster parent will give the Family Alternatives social worker the clothing receipts, for inclusion in the youth’s closed file.

 When there are concerns about clothing, clothing inventories will be completed by the Family Alternatives social worker and reviewed with the foster parent and the youth in care.
+If discharge clothing inventory does not report adequate clothing, action will be determined by the licensing worker and supervisor.
+Actions may include a Correction Order and/or recouping money from the foster parent for purchases to meet the standard.

 Youth must be allowed to bring personal possessions, as agreed upon between the youth, the child’s parent, the placing agency, and the license holder, to the foster home and must be allowed to accumulate possessions to the extent the home is able to accommodate them.
 Foster parents may not dispose of or give away youth’s clothing or belongings without consulting the youth and support team members.